-For most stores we recommend keeping the playlist consistant throughout the day but there are exceptions.
-In the case of a grocery store, one might find in the the “client needs analysis” that the customer between 9a-4p is a relatively older and/or retired demographic that is able to go shopping in the midday.
-In this case you might tailor your music genre to this demo and then switch it up around 4pm when a younger clientele is shopping after their workday.
+For most stores, we recommend keeping the playlist consistent throughout the day but there are exceptions.
+In the case of a grocery store, one might find in the “client needs analysis” that the customer between 9a-4p is a relatively older and/or retired demographic that is able to go shopping in the midday.
+In this case, you might tailor your music genre to this demo and then switch it up around 4 pm when a younger clientele is shopping after their workday.

 5. Store acoustics